Mahirverma/Library-Management-System/README.md

 ## Features
 1. CRUD operations for books and members.
-2. Search functionality for books.
-3. Pagination.
-4. Token-based authentication for user sessions.
-5. Role-based permissions (admin and user).
+ Role-based permissions (admin and user).

 ## How to Run
 1. Clone the repository: